 Our world-class team of specialists can answer your questions, address your concerns, and deliver personalized, innovative treatments against the disease.

-City of Hope’s renowned physicians and researchers utilize the latest in technology and innovation to treat cancer, coupled with our enduring belief in providing unparalleled compassionate care.
+City of Hope’s renowned physicians and researchers use the latest in technology and innovation to treat cancer, coupled with our enduring belief in providing unparalleled compassionate care.
 If you have been diagnosed with gastrointestinal carcinoid tumors or are looking for a second opinion consultation about your treatment, request an appointment online or contact us at 800-826-HOPE.
 Please visit Making Your First Appointment for more information.

 Colon and Rectal Surgery

-When you come to City of Hope, you automatically gain access to an unparalleled array of support services to help you and your family cope with each challenge in your stomach cancer diagnosis and treatment.
+When you come to City of Hope, you automatically gain access to an unparalleled array of support services to help you and your family cope with each challenge in your GI cancer diagnosis and treatment.
 We can help with all of these concerns, and more: